flux3dp/swiftray/README.md

 - Hack as you like - you can modify all codes to match you self-built lasers
 - Blazing performance - written in C++
 - Low memory usage - even runnable on embedded system
-- Cross-platform - compiles on Windows, macOS, and Linux
+- Cross-platform - compiles on Windows, and macOS

-## Dependencies
+## Requirement

 - Compilers must support C++17 standards.
 - Boost 1.7.0